Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ![All products](images/FirebaseProducts.png)

-In the Storage configuration, we select development mode for the security rules, and the geographic location that is most close to us if possible.
+In the Storage configuration, we select development (test, not production) mode for the security rules, and the geographic location that is most close to us if possible.
 Wait for the bucket to be created.

 ![Firebase Storage](images/FirebaseStorageBucket.png)